SUSE/connect-ng/DIFFERENCES.md

 - Zypper backup stores both tarball and restore script under `--root` path.
 - Self-update in zypper-migration plugin returns more detailed error information on failure.
+- Package search only reports missing API for 404 responses if there's no error message returned (e.g. "base product not found")